-The WFHW team recently completed a not so favorable review of the Alibaba.com website, giving it a user beware rating.
+The WFHW team recently completed a not-so-favorable review of the Alibaba.com website, due largely to unethical activity by certain suppliers.

-Since AliExpress.com is owned by Alibaba.com we felt it was important to let our readers know if AliExpress.com could be trusted or are they operating with some of the same unethical strategies that are giving Alibaba.com a bad name.
+Since AliExpress.com is owned by Alibaba.com, we felt it was important to let our readers know if AliExpress.com could be trusted or if suppliers are using similar tactics to those being used over at Alibaba.com.

 AliExpress.com founded in 2009 is a marketplace offering products at factory prices direct from China.
 Orders can be as small as a single item.